iam-medvedev/eyedropper-polyfill/README.md

 `eyedropper-polyfill` provides a polyfill implementation for the [EyeDropper API](https://developer.mozilla.org/en-US/docs/Web/API/EyeDropper), allowing you to capture colors from any part of a webpage.

-This package is particularly useful for scenarios where the EyeDropper API is not natively [supported](https://caniuse.com/mdn-api_eyedropper) by the browser.
+This package was inspired by the EyeDropper API and the need for a consistent color selection mechanism across various browsers where the EyeDropper API is not [natively supported](https://caniuse.com/mdn-api_eyedropper).

 ## Table of Contents